Rennes: Geography

 The ancient centre of the town is built on a hill, with the north side being more elevated than the south side.
 It is at the confluence of two rivers: the Ille and the Vilaine.

-Rennes is located on the European atlantic arc, 50 km from the English Channel (near Saint-Malo, Dinard and Mont Saint-Michel).
+Rennes is located on the European atlantic arc, 50 km from the English Channel (near Saint-Malo, Dinard, and Mont Saint-Michel).

 Rennes has the distinction of having a significant Green Belt around its ring road.
 This Green Belt is a protected area between the city proper (rather dense) and the rest of its urban area (rather rural).

 Climate

 Rennes features an oceanic climate.
-Precipitation in Rennes is considerably less abundant than in the western parts of Brittany, reaching only half of the levels of, e.g., the city of Quimper, which makes rainfall in Rennes comparable to the levels of larger parts of western Germany.
+Precipitation in Rennes is considerably less abundant than in the western parts of Brittany, reaching only half of the levels of, e.g., the city of Quimper, which makes rainfall in Rennes comparable to the levels of large parts of western Germany.
 Sunshine hours range between 1,700 and 1,850 annually, which is about the amount of sunshine received by the city of Lausanne.

-Population
+Demographics

-In 2018, the inner population of the city was of 221,272 inhabitants, the Rennes intercommunal structure connecting Rennes with 42 nearby suburbs (named Rennes Métropole) counted 450,593 inhabitants and the metropolitan area counted nearly 750,000 inhabitants.
+In 2018, the inner population of the city was 221,272.
+The Rennes intercommunal structure connecting Rennes with 42 nearby suburbs (named Rennes Métropole) had 450,593 inhabitants and the metropolitan area had a population of nearly 750,000.

-Rennes has the second fastest-growing metropolitan area in France after Toulouse and before Montpellier, Bordeaux and Nantes.
+Rennes has the second fastest-growing metropolitan area in France after Toulouse and ahead of Montpellier, Bordeaux and Nantes.

-The inhabitants of Rennes are called Rennais in French.

 Sights

-Rennes is classified as a city of art and history.

 Historic centre

 The historic centre is located on the former plan of the ramparts.
 There is a difference between the northern city centre and the southern city centre due to the 1720 fire, which destroyed most of the timber-framed houses in the northern part of the city.
 The rebuilding was done in stone, on a grid plan.
-The southern part, the poorest at this time, was not rebuilt.
+The poorer southern part was not rebuilt.

-Due to the presence of the parlement de Bretagne, many "hôtels particuliers" were built in the northern part, the richest in the 18th century.
-Most of the monuments historiques can be found there.
+Due to the presence of the parlement de Bretagne, many "hôtels particuliers" were built in the northern part, the richer half of Rennes in the 18th century.
+Most of the city's monuments historiques can be found there.

 Colourful traditional half-timbered houses are situated primarily along the roads of Saint-Sauveur, Saint-Georges, de Saint-Malo, Saint-Guillaume, des Dames, du Chapitre, Vasselot, Saint-Michel, de la Psallette and around the plazas of Champ-Jacquet, des Lices, Saint-Anne and Rallier-du-Baty.

 The Parlement de Bretagne and city hall area

 The Parlement de Bretagne (Administrative and judicial centre of Brittany, Breujoù Breizh) is the most famous 17th century building in Rennes.
 It was rebuilt after a terrible fire in 1994 that may have been caused by a flare fired by a protester during a demonstration.
 It houses the Rennes Court of Appeal.
-The plaza around is built on the classical architecture.
+The surrounding plaza is built in the classical style.

-On the west, the Place de la Mairie (City Hall Plaza, Plasenn Ti Kêr):
+In the west, the Place de la Mairie (City Hall Plaza, Plasenn Ti Kêr):